Immerse yourself in hands-on experiences that will prepare you for the exciting science- or technology-related career you’ve always wanted.

 Get involved in on-campus studies

 Just one example: A new automatic retractable dome was placed on the Brooks Hall roof in December 2011 to protect the observatory's 16-inch Newtonian/Cassegrain reflector telescope worth more than $100,000.
-CMU undergraduate and graduate students interested in establishing careers in astronomy use this facility for teaching and research purposes.
+Undergraduate and graduate students interested in establishing careers in astronomy use this facility for teaching and research purposes.
 With the new dome, students can continue their research and training.

 Find your research niche